divonlan/genozip/windows/readme.txt

                      package, not part of genozip.
                      Note: gtshark also needs to be installed for decompressing files that were compressed with this option.
-                     Note: When using --gtshark, the default vblock is 128 MB and the default sblock 16384.
-You may override these defaults with the --vblock and --sblock options respectively
                      Note: This option isn't supported on Windows

 One or more file names may be given, or if omitted, standard input is used instead